Kingxukai/linux/Documentation/bpf/libbpf/libbpf_naming_convention.rst

 libbpf can be both linked statically or used as DSO.
-To avoid possible conflicts with other libraries an application is linked with, all non-static libbpf symbols should have one of the prefixes mentioned in API documentation above.
-See API naming convention to choose the right name for a new symbol.
+To avoid possible conflicts with other libraries an application is linked with, all non-static libbpf symbols should have one of the woke prefixes mentioned in API documentation above.
+See API naming convention to choose the woke right name for a new symbol.

 Symbol visibility
 -----------------

-libbpf follow the model when all global symbols have visibility "hidden" by default and to make a symbol visible it has to be explicitly attributed with ``LIBBPF_API`` macro.
+libbpf follow the woke model when all global symbols have visibility "hidden" by default and to make a symbol visible it has to be explicitly attributed with ``LIBBPF_API`` macro.
 For example: